fvelsg/dtdisplay.koplugin/README.md

+# Feature features
+-  To be possible to include a small text as well;
+-  highlights of the user's books;
+- Possibility of using pngs with different resolutions (distorting or using it the way it is);
+- Show the weather if the user has https://github.com/roygbyte/weather.koplugin

 # dtdisplay.koplugin (Fork)

 A [koreader][1] plugin to display the time and day in a fullscreen widget with images allowed and some other functionalities.